waytohealth/policies/docs/11-incident_response_policy.md

 ## 11.2.2 Procedure

   * 1. Reporting Security Incidents
     * 1.1.
 Workforce members who suspect a security incident has taken place are required by policy to notify the Office of Information Security (“OIS”).
-See UPHS Information Security Incident Reporting Policy.
     * 1.2.
 Upon such notification, OIS is responsible for:
       * 1.2.1.
 Establishing an Incident Response Team when, based on the level of risk, that a Team-based approach would be warranted to address such risk.
 See Section 2.
       * 1.2.2.
 Following Incident Handling Procedures as appropriate.
 See Section 3.